david8862/Object-Detection-Evaluation/README.md

     1. Pascal VOC mAP: will draw rec/pre curve for each class and AP/mAP result chart in "result" dir with default 0.5 IOU or specified IOU

-    2. MS COCO AP.
-This is a simplified COCO AP evaluation (comparing with [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools)) without any additional COCO annotation.
-Will draw overall AP chart and AP on different scale (small, medium, large) as COCO standard.
+    2. MS COCO AP: will draw overall AP chart and AP on different scale (small, medium, large) as COCO standard.

 4. Annotation convert